-- Slowly add water and continue mixing with hand until ingredients become a dough.
+- Slowly add water and continue mixing by hand until the ingredients become a dough.

 - Break off some of the dough and roll into dumpling balls.

-- Put dumplings into top of pan twenty minutes before the end of cooking time.
+- Put dumplings into top of pan 20 minutes before the end of cooking time.

 For crispier dumplings, like mine: